andrew-aiken/aws-sec/labs/lab3/SOLUTION.md

 It looks like we have access to change policy versions and the developerPermissions seems to have several versions.

-Lets list the versions and look at the different version permissionns.
+Lets list the versions and look at the different version permissions.

 ```sh
 aws iam list-policy-versions --policy-arn arn:aws:iam::ACCOUNT_ID:policy/developerPermissions